sourcegraph/handbook/content/marketing/content/editorial/blog_hackathon.md

 #### What to write about

-As with everything we do, [be customer driven](../../../company/values.md#be-customer-driven).
+As with everything we do, be [customer-first](../../../company/values.md#customer-first).
 When choosing a topic, consider whether our core audience of developers would be interested in it.
 If you're a developer, would you click on this post if you saw it on Hacker News?

 Check out [our ideas doc](https://docs.google.com/document/d/1MmCy_9U0S75Ez_IJpxwGdiHjSKR6PH1PS61b8dLLtyI/edit?usp=sharing), which will be the source of truth for what posts everyone is working on.